Eschatologue/CM_wiki/docs/spells/2nd-level.md

 When you cast this spell, you can designate any creatures you choose, and the spell ignores them.

-***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, the amount of ammunition that can be affected increases by two for each slot level above 2nd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, the amount of ammunition that can be affected increases by two for each slot level above 2nd.

 ### Crown of Madness
 *2nd-level enchantment*